lue-bird/elm-syntax-format/README.md

   - ranges of `=`, `:`, `,`, `|`, `->` (and the keywords) are needed to determine whether comments are before or after
   - function types outputting a parenthesized function do not preserve the parens because type parens are not stored in the syntax tree
   - comments before/after parenthesized types will get eaten because type parens are not stored in the syntax tree
-  - `"""` and `"` are in some very rare cases not differentiated correctly
   - some floats in exponent representation are formatted to without it and the other way around
   - handling int (and float?) overflow (elm-format itself seems to have issues here, too https://github.com/avh4/elm-format/issues/635)
   - formatting documentation markdown